 Is carbon cap-and-trade legislation alive or dead in the U.S. Congress?
 Does the energy bill being proposed by senators John Kerry, Joseph Lieberman, and Lindsey Graham — or for that matter any climate and energy legislation — stand a chance of passing the U.S. Senate before this November’s midterm elections?

 No one seems to be able to answer these questions at this point.
 In the meantime, the Carbon Limits and Energy for America’s Renewal Act, or CLEAR — sponsored by Senator Maria Cantwell, Democrat of Washington, and Susan Collins, Republican of Maine — has been getting a surprising amount of attention.
 Instead of a cap-and-trade system, the bill would institute what its sponsors call “cap-and-refund.”
-Under the bill, the
+Under the bill, the president would, beginning in 2012, set an overall cap on fossil-fuel emissions.

 Many people have praised the CLEAR Act for its straightforwardness.
 “Ms. Cantwell’s bill is refreshingly simple,” the Economist opined.
 Writing in The New Republic, Bill McKibben called it “the kind of legislation you could actually campaign around.”
 But others have criticized the bill for being too sketchy and for not setting sufficiently ambitious targets.
 “It’s simple and short because it fails to flesh out crucial details and simply neglects a great many important issues,” Grist’s David Roberts commented.
 An analysis by the World Resources Institute found that the bill would reduce emissions only 1 percent below 2005 levels by 2020.
 (Although the bill ostensibly sets the goal of reducing emissions by 20 percent by 2020, most of that reduction would require additional Congressional action.)